-The Big Feastival 2022 will be back from 26 to 28 August 2022, and promises to be one truly unforgettable weekend with three days of family-friendly events combining food from some of the country’s top chefs with a top drawer selection of live music acts.
+The Big Feastival 2024 will be back from 23 to 25 August 2024, and promises to be one truly unforgettable weekend with three days of family-friendly events combining food from some of the country’s top chefs with a top drawer selection of live music acts.

-Taking place on Alex James’ beautiful Cotswolds farm, The Big Feastival 2021 will bring together music from some of the UK’s biggest artists, Michelin star chefs live on stage, award-winning street food and an exciting array of family activities in an action-packed weekend and unrivalled programme of entertainment.
+Taking place on Alex James’ beautiful Cotswolds farm, The Big Feastival 2024 will bring together music from some of the UK’s biggest artists, Michelin star chefs live on stage, award-winning street food and an exciting array of family activities in an action-packed weekend and unrivalled programme of entertainment.

-Camping and weekend tickets for Big Feastival 2022 are now on sale!
-Browse the festival information below to get a sense of what to expect.
+Camping and weekend tickets for Big Feastival 2024 are now on sale!
+Browse the 2023 festival information below to get a sense of what to expect.

 You will be spoilt for choice with the decadent dining.
 Supper clubs, street food and delicious pop-ups mean there is something for everyone!
 Not only does the festival have the best food around, but it also has the best foodies in the business appearing at the festival.

 The festival promises a full schedule of award-winning chefs and culinary talent across the kitchen stages for live demos, talks and interviews with world-famous gourmet gurus.
 The 2023 lineup of culinary gurus putting the ‘feast’ in Feastival include Asma Khan, Nathan Outlaw, Anna Haugh, Becky Excell, Big Zuu and Ching He Huang MBE.

 For those keen to roll up their sleeves and get stuck in, you’ll be able to hone your cookery skills with your friends and family whilst making delicious treats in the Cook with M&S Food cookery school.
-Or sit back and watch an incredible line-up of chefs host an array of demonstrations across the weekend in the NEFF Big Kitchen.
+Or sit back and watch an incredible lineup of chefs host an array of demonstrations across the weekend in the Big Kitchen.

 The M&S Little Cooks tent will provide an amazing opportunity for children to learn about food and get stuck into cooking with truly interactive classes.
 And new for 2023, The Fire Pit Sessions will see top chefs tame and manipulate smoke and flames to create lip-smacking BBQ dishes.